 Hazard Insurance: Insurance protecting against loss to real estate caused by fire, some natural causes, vandalism, etc., depending upon the terms of the policy.

 Homeowners' Association Dues: The fees imposed by a condominium or homeowners' association for maintenance of common areas.

 Index: A published interest rate not controlled by the lender to which the interest rate on an Adjustable Rate Mortgage (ARM) is tied.
 The index and the interest rate linked to it may increase or decrease.

-Insured Loans: A loan insured by Federal Housing Authority (FHA) or a private mortgage insurance company.
+Insured Loans: A loan insured by the Federal Housing Authority (FHA) or a private mortgage insurance company.